Why Prediction Culture Is Popping Up Everywhere

 Streaming Shows and Social Interaction

 For reality shows, predictions become social currency.
 Fans post their brackets and arguments.
-Sometimes they even tie them to small bets or friendly wagers.
-That’s a bit like being part of a mini-market where you’re betting on public opinion as much as the result.
+Sometimes they tie them to friendly challenges or casual group picks.
+That turns viewing into a shared experience where opinions matter almost as much as the final result.

 Where This Culture Could Go Next